DanMedinaGH/HousingAnalysis_2020-2024/README.md

 And similarly for the other metrics.

 I used color scale conditional formatting for the background color. <br/>
-Strong positive correlations used a green color, strong negative used red, neutral used white.
+Stronger correlations used a blue color and weaker used white.

 <img src="/Resources/Question 2 Resources/Color Scale.png" alt="Color Scale" width="450" height="150"/>